levivannoort/keyhub-vault-operator/README.md

 ## Development - getting started

-Run the operator (note: the controller will automatically use the current context in your kubeconfig file, i.e., whatever cluster kubectl cluster-info shows):
+Run the operator (note: the operator will automatically use the current context in your kubeconfig file, i.e., whatever cluster kubectl cluster-info shows):
 ```
 make run
 ```